Fringe Benefits

 What Are Fringe Benefits?

-What Are Fringe Benefits Examples?
+What Are Some Fringe Benefits Examples?

-Some of the most common examples of fringe benefits are health insurance, workers’ compensation, retirement plans, and family and medical leave.
 Less common fringe benefits might include paid vacation, meal subsidization, commuter benefits, and more.

 Employee benefits are typically decided on by businesses and HR departments during the employee benefits administration process.